equivalent/scrapbook2/security_notes.md

 * https://addons.mozilla.org/en-US/firefox/addon/export-cookies export cookies so you can use them with `wget` or `curl`

+# Todo

+* session cookie should expire on when user window is closed ( cookie attribute `Expires` should be `Session` not some date in future )

 # Spreadsheet Formula Injection prevention

 to protect replace `=` with `'=`